-According to an article in today’s V.I.
-Daily News by Suzanne Carlson, at least three of the people have been missing for six months — roughly corresponding to the time two Category 5 hurricanes hit the Virgin Islands — but the VIPD failed to release their names to the public — until now.
+According to an article in today’s Daily News, at least three of the people have been missing for six months — roughly corresponding to the time two Category 5 hurricanes hit the Virgin Islands — but the VIPD failed to release their names to the public — until now.

 One person, Hannah Upp, 33, of St. Thomas has been missing since Sept.
 14, but police did not release her name despite notable publicity on Facebook from Upp’s friends.

 Another person, Sokoto Clendinen, 19, also on St. Thomas, apparently went missing before Upp but police did not release his name or image despite notoriety of the disappearance on Facebook by Clendinen’s friends.